What was it like to produce a western directed by a first-timer from Copenhagen? Scenes from the making of Bull-Fighter.

 First-Timer Rule #2: Cover the first-timer by surrounding him or her with a strong team.

+January 23 A few weeks before we begin shooting, Scanbox unexpectedly asks us to cast a Euro star for the male lead in the movie.
+(Or they’ll pull the plug?
+In so many words.)
+Cynthia races through Euro agents via phone, fax, and e-mail.
+This kind of battlefield rush is part of why people make movies: Every minute counts; everything always changes.
 Finally we get to Olivier Martinez, an award-winning young French actor known as the Brad Pitt of Paris; he’s best known in the U.S. for the art house flick The Horseman on the Roof, which also starred Juliette Binoche.
 Scanbox agrees to offer Olivier the role.
 Through our friend Mira Sorvino, who happened to be Olivier’s girlfriend, Cynthia meets him with the script in New York.
 Olivier says yes two days later.
 Cynthia wrangles with Olivier’s so-called manager (long since dismissed) for a week.
 If Olivier wants to do it, why can’t we close the deal?
 No real answer.
 We withdraw the offer—a last-minute gamble, but just the usual killer casting game.
 And it works.
 Cynthia locks Olivier the next day.